treecasiano/treecasiano.github.io/_posts/2015-05-16-code-fellows-week-three.md

 In related news, WorkSource Oregon approved my ProSTEP funding for PDX Code Guild.
 There is much rejoicing in the Casiano household these days!
 I intend to keep leveling up my JavaScript and Node.js skills during the Code Guild Python/Django training.
 I enjoy working with Node.js, and having skills in more than one tech stack can only help me when I hit the job market in the fall.
 I have no other commitments in my life besides my career training, so I’m not too worried about spreading myself too thin.

-I'll close this post with telling you about a fun little Node.js package called [Normit](https://github.com/pawurb/normit) that allows you to access Google Translate via the command line.
+I'll close this post by telling you about a fun little Node.js package called [Normit](https://github.com/pawurb/normit) that allows you to access Google Translate via the command line.
 I am doing a lot of Turkish and Italian song translation, so I expect I will use this package often.
 It is much easier to pull up a translation via the command line than by navigating to Google Translate.

 Here's an example of what it looks like:

-~ $ normit en tr "I speak Turkish."
+$ normit en tr "I speak Turkish."

 => Ben Türkçe konuşurlar.

 So cool!